 Child and Dependent Care Credit

-If you need to pay for care for a young dependent so that you can work or search for a job, you may be eligible for a tax credit worth up to 50% of qualifying expenses.
-Learn more.
+If you need to pay for care for a young dependent so you can work or search for a job, you may be eligible for a tax credit worth up to 50% of qualifying child care expenses.

 Earned Income Tax Credit (EITC)

-The EITC benefits taxpayers with low- to moderate-income levels.
+The EITC benefits taxpayers with low-to moderate-income levels.
 You must have earned income to claim the credit.
-The amount of credit you could get depends on your adjusted gross income (AGI) and the number of children you claim.
-For example, a married couple with three dependents earning less than $57,414 can qualify for up to $6,728 in credit.
+The amount of credit you can get depends on your adjusted gross income (AGI) and the number of dependents you claim.

 Adoption tax credit